|Birth: ||Sep. 28, 1867|

 Carl Gray, of Wichita, and Miss Hattie Flora were married in this city on Monday, December 6th, Rev. C.J.
 Bowles, of the Baptist church, officiating.
 They departed at once for their new home at Wichita, where Carl is working for the Western Union Telegraph Company (sic)

-Each of their three sons served during World War II a different way. (oldest, also in World War I, and headed Veterans Administration following Gen Omar BRADLEY, for Harry TRUMAN)
+Each of their three sons served during World War II a different way. (oldest also headed Veterans Administration following Gen Omar BRADLEY, for Harry TRUMAN)

 Major General Carl Raymond GRAY, jr (1889KS-1955MN) (army, WW I & recipient of The Distinguished Service Cross in WW II our nations second highest military award)